simov/grant/README.md

 ### state

-Lastly the request/response lifecycle `state` can be used as well:
+The request/response lifecycle `state` can be used as well:

 ```json
 {